-In the last part of the book, author talks about some personalities with fondness that includes her mother, her father-in-law and singers like Gangu Bai Hangal and Begum Akhtar.
-She had personally known all of them and it was good to read about them through her interactions with them.
-I have read her mother Shivani during my growing up years and I was very happy to read about her and the kind of humor she was capable of displaying even when she knew the death is so close by.
-I did not understand the relevance of these stories in the book, but I am not complaining about them.
+In the last part of the book, author talks about some personalities with fondness that includes her mother, her father-in-law, and singers like Gangu Bai Hangal and Begum Akhtar.
+She had personally known all of them.
+It was good to read about them through her interactions with them.
+I have read her mother Shivani during my growing up years.
+I was very happy to read about her and the kind of humor she was capable of displaying even when she knew the death is so close by.
+But, I did not understand the relevance of these stories in the book.
+I am not complaining about them.

 Since the book The Other Country is a collection of columns, there is no obvious theme running through them.
 Yet the focus areas of the author loosely bind them.
 Now the big complaint I have with the book is the number of editorial errors it had: Spelling mistakes, half sentences, missed parenthesis.
 I have never read a book with so many mistakes in it.
 So obvious that it seems editors even forgot to run the spell check.
 I am willing to let go of it in a novice’s book or a book from a new publisher.
 But, a book from the leading publisher authored by one of the most respected journalists of our times….
 Naah…

 Read this book The Other Country, to understand the India that you probably do not get to know first hand.
 Read it to know the sensitivity of a journalist who can relate to both the worlds and can talk to one on behalf of the other.

 You may buy this book – The Other Country Dispatches from the Mofussil by Mrinal Pande at Amazon.